 Could you be the next Linda Skeens?

-Dig up your most unusually shaped carrots and get baking your best Battenberg because Langwith Show is back and they are on the look out for Langwith’s very own Linda Skeens.
+Dig up your most unusually shaped carrots and get baking your best Battenberg because Langwith Show is back and they are on the lookout for Langwith’s very own Linda Skeens.

-Linda Skeens is a 74 year old viral sensation who won 25 separate ribbons for her home cooking, baking and crafts at the Virginia-Kentucky District Fair in June of this year.
+Linda Skeens is a 74-year-old viral sensation who won 25 separate ribbons for her home cooking, baking and crafts at the Virginia-Kentucky District Fair in June of this year.

-Rhubarb Farm, the not-for-profit organiser of the upcoming Langwith Show is now hoping to use the unprecendented success of Linda in America to encourage local people to enter as many categories as they can in their show to see if there is a UK equivalent to Linda.
+Rhubarb Farm, the not-for-profit organiser of the upcoming Langwith Show is now hoping to use the unprecedented success of Linda in America to encourage local people to enter as many categories as they can in their show to see if there is a UK equivalent to Linda.

 Jennie Street, Managing Director of Rhubarb Farm said, “We absolutely loved the story of Linda’s success over in America and we are very excited at the prospect of discovering our very own Linda right here in Langwith.
 We have a diverse range of 63 different categories from crochet and jewellery to biscuits and oddly shaped vegetables there is a category for every talent.
 We hope that the 2022 Langwith Show will be the busiest show ever”.